KaloyanDDraganov/Energieinformatik/EI1_must_know.md

-  state "Diabatic compressed air storage" as D state "Adiabatic compressed air storage" as Ad state "Uncooled adiabatic com- pressed air storage" as U
+  state "Diabatic compressed air storage" as D state "Adiabatic compressed air storage" as Ad state "Uncooled adiabatic compressed air storage" as U

-  state "Oil-hydraulics and pneu- matics (BOP-A)" as OA state "Oil-hydraulics and pneu- matics (BOP-B)" as OB
+  state "Oil-hydraulics and pneumatics (BOP-A)" as OA state "Oil-hydraulics and pneumatics (BOP-B)" as OB

   CAS --> A
   CAS --> F